 students from Elon University in North Carolina celebrating an amazing young boy named

 Mason Lindley.
 These students were interested in making an emotional and financial impact

-on the patients and families of Duke Children's.
-Their only rule: no sitting!
+on the patients and families of Duke Children's Hospital.
 Two

 hundred students participated in the inaugural event in Elon's south gym, staying on their

-feet and dancing for 24 straight hours.
+feet and dancing for the entire event.
 Through their efforts, they collectively raised $28,500.